PayPal Fees for Australia: A Full Guide 2026

 Thanks to its convenience, many people use it when making purchases abroad, transferring money overseas, or receiving payments from other countries.

-However, PayPal’s handling fees can be high compared to other providers.
-If you want to reduce the cost of spending and sending money overseas, there are other alternatives such as Wise or OFX, that can offer cheaper and more transparent fees.
+However, PayPal’s handling fees can be more significant compared to other providers.
+If you want to manage the cost of spending and sending money overseas, there are other alternatives such as Wise or OFX, that can offer transparent fees.

 In this article we’ll explain everything you need to know about PayPal fees, how they compare to alternative providers, and we’ll share some useful tips to help you avoid some of the fees that PayPal charges.